 "The declaration of war in 1939 had been a signal for the Germans to unleash their submarine fleet to prey on the vital shipping that plied the waters around the British Isles.
 This initial thrust later developed into the famous Battle of the Atlantic," Commander Gaylord Kelshall (retired) of the Trinidad and Tobago Coast Guard wrote about the German submarines that were in action in the South Atlantic.
-He thought that the initial thrust later developed into the famous Battle of the Atlantic.
 That, in all its drama, was reminiscent of the First World War, when German U-boats had almost brought Britain to her knees.
 Hitler's Kriegsmarine had set out to emulate and better their forebears.

-The British, once more under siege, resorted to the formula

-HMS Rodney at anchor in Port of Spain harbour in 1939.
-A Nelson class battleship, she saw action against the Bismarck in the Battle of the Denmark Straits in 1941 that had frustrated the Germans in 1917 and established a convoy system.
+The British, once more under siege, resorted to the formula that had frustrated the Germans in 1917 and established a convoy system.
 By October of 1940, the German U-boats answered with a wolfpack concept and the battle at sea entered a new and grimmer phase.
 The end of 1940 marked a period when more than one thousand ships had been sunk, despite the efforts that had been put into protecting them.
-The Churchill-Roosevelt arrangements that were put in to place, where by Britain received much needed military assistance and America gained long-term leases so as to set up Naval and Air Force bases in the British Caribbean so as protect its western coastline, involved Trinidad and Tobago directly.
-Because of Trinidad's oilfields and its refining capacity, the island became a place of rendezvous; understandably so, as the island lies just off the South American coast opposite to Venezuela, its northern and southern peninsulas extending westwards almost to the Venezuelan coast.
+The Churchill-Roosevelt arrangements that were put in to place, whereby Britain received much needed military assistance and America gained long-term leases to set up Naval and Air Force bases in the British Caribbean so as to protect its western coastline, involved Trinidad and Tobago directly.
+Because of Trinidad's oilfields and its refining capacity, the island became a place of rendezvous; understandably so, as the island lies just off the South American coast opposite Venezuela, its northern and southern peninsulas extending westwards almost to the Venezuelan coast.
 The 2,000 square miles of water within the peninsulas is called the Gulf of Paria.
 When the entrances to this area are properly protected, it becomes the finest natural harbour in the Western Hemisphere.